 Section 1.
 The annual meeting of this Association shall be held each year at such time and place as shall be designated by the Executive Committee.
 Special meetings may be held as specified in the Bylaws.

 Section 1.
 An annual report of this Association may be published each year.
 This report may contain the proceedings, papers, and business transacted at the annual meeting.
 It may also include any other matter deemed essential to the general welfare of the members of this or other associations engaged in or interested in mosquito or pest control.

 Section 2.
 Reports of special meetings, and other information, may be published by this Association with the approval of the Executive Committee.

 ARTICLE IX.
 LEGISLATIVE OR POLITICAL ACTIVITIES

-No substantial part of the activities of this Association shall be the carrying on of propaganda or otherwise to influence legislation and the Association shall not participate in or intervene (including the publishing or distribution of statements) any political campaign behalf of any candidate for public office.
+No substantial part of the activities of this Association shall be the carrying on of propaganda or otherwise attempting to influence legislation and the Association shall not participate in or intervene (including the publishing or distribution of statements) in any political campaign on behalf of any candidate for public office.

 ARTICLE X. OPERATIONAL LIMITATIONS

 Notwithstanding any other provisions of those articles, this Association shall not carry on any other activities not permitted to be carried on (a) by an Association exempt from Federal Income Tax under section 501 (c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law) or (b) by an Association, contribution to which are deductible under section 170 (c)(2) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law).

 ARTICLE XI.
 DISSOLUTION